The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake

-Figure \ref{fig:radial_b1_25} illustrates that the density profiles decrease as a function of Galacticentric radius in all tiles, consistent with \citet{2008ApJ...680..295B} triaxial double power-law model only up to ~ $60-70$ kpc.
-Beyond this point, a discontinuity and change in slope is observed, where our data appears to be better explained by \citet{2015ApJ...809..144X} Einasto profile.
 The apparent deviation from the Bell profile in all tiles beyond $\sim$ 60 kpc is very suggestive of a real change, as this happens to be the distance regime at which the LMC wake is expected to manifest \citep{2019ApJ...884...51G}.
-This change in the halo density profile after $\sim$ 60 kpc becomes very clear in Figure \ref{fig:fit}, where we stack the data of all our pointings, as discussed ahead.
+This change in the slope of the halo density profile after $\sim$ 60 kpc becomes very clear in Figure \ref{fig:fit}, where we stack the data of all our pointings, as discussed ahead.

 From Figure \ref{fig:observations_plot}, our fiducial simulation predicts a density gradient across the 4 tiles, where Tile 1 should be the least dense relative to the other tiles, and Tile 4 should be the most dense.
 This was confirmed in projection in Figure \ref{fig:lmc25_ra}.
 We now examine the behavior of this relative density enhancement as a function of Galactocentric distance.
 We achieve this by dividing (bin by bin) the observed stellar densities of Tiles 2, 3, and 4 by the corresponding ones observed for Tile 1.